Take this train to the Anaheim Regional Transportation Intermodal Center (ARTIC) for easy access to the Disneyland Resort.

 The Anaheim Resort Transit (ART) provides convenient, affordable shuttle service throughout Anaheim.
 Buses travel from area hotels to the Disneyland Resort, the Anaheim Convention Center and other locations throughout the 1100-acre Anaheim Resort District.
 Service usually begins at 7:00 AM and continues to midnight, 7 days a week.
 Passes, including multi-day passes, can be purchased online and at various locations throughout Anaheim.

 Many Good Neighbor Hotels also offer shuttle service.
 You can board a hotel shuttle or a public bus at the East Shuttle Area—located between the theme parks, near Harbor Boulevard.

-Whether you take the tram, Disneyland Monorail or simply walk, navigating the Disneyland Resort is easy and fun.
+Whether you’re riding a tram, whizzing by on the Disneyland Monorail or simply walking, navigating the Disneyland Resort is easy and fun.

-Disneyland Resort parking lot trams shuttle Guests to Disney California Adventure Park and Disneyland Park from the Mickey & Friends Parking Structure.
-Trams continue to operate approximately one hour after the last theme park closes.
+Complimentary Disneyland Resort parking lot trams shuttle you to Disney California Adventure Park and Disneyland Park from the Mickey & Friends Parking Structure.
+Trams operate until approximately one hour after the last theme park closes.

 The Downtown Disney District Monorail Station offers convenient transportation directly into the Tomorrowland area of Disneyland Park.
 During a scenic ride through the sky, you’ll pass over Fantasyland in Disneyland Park as well as Hollywood Land, Buena Vista Street and Grizzly Peak Airfield in Disney California Adventure Park.

-The Disneyland Monorail is accessible by Guests with valid admission to Disneyland Park, which must be activated before boarding.
+The Disneyland Monorail is accessible to Guests with valid admission to Disneyland Park.

-The following destinations are all conveniently located within walking distance of each other:
+The following locations are all conveniently located within walking distance of each other: